Dutch farmers' protests: July 2022

-On 1 July, the city of Harderwijk declared a state of emergency in preparation of a demonstration organized by the anti-establishment protest group Nederland in Verzet (Netherlands in Resistance).
+On 1 July, the city of Harderwijk declared a state of emergency in preparation of a demonstration organized by the anti-government protest group Nederland in Verzet (Netherlands in Resistance).

 On 4 July, farmers began blocking roads with parked vehicles to shut down logistical chains for food distribution, including denying access to supermarkets.
 Riot police were called into Heerenveen and deployed tear gas to break up protests.

-On 5 July, a canal bridge in Gaarkeuken, Groningen was blocked with around 50 tractors until 6pm, stopping 50 vessels from passing.
+On 5 July, a canal bridge in Gaarkeuken, Groningen was blocked with around 50 tractors until 6 pm, stopping 50 vessels from passing Gaarkeuken Lock.
 On the same day, the A37 motorway was briefly blockaded with tractors, resulting in a 2-kilometre traffic jam.

 In the evening of 5 July, police fired shots at a 16-year-old youngster driving a tractor after attempting to blockade a highway in Friesland; nobody was injured but the youngster was arrested.
 On 22 July, the Dutch Department of Justice announced the start of a criminal investigation into the incident, concerning whether the actions of the officer in question constituted attempted murder.
 Also in July, some fishermen began blockading ports in solidarity with the farmers.

 At the end of July, several farmers dumped waste on highways, especially on the A18.
 This caused accidents, and motorists who wanted to clean up the waste were verbally abused by the farmers and threatened with violence.
 At least one farmer was caught in flagrante and received a community service order of 80 hours, a suspended prison sentence of one week, and a claim of more than 3,000 euros for expenses incurred by the Rijkswaterstaat.
 Another farmer was sentenced to 100 hours of community service, a suspended 60 days prison term, and a claim of damages amounting to 3,600 euros.